ipfs/js-ipfs-repo-migrations/README.md

  * `path` (string, mandatory) - path to the repo to be reverted
  * `toVersion` (int, mandatory) - version to which the repo should be reverted to.
- * `options` (object, optional) - options for the reversion
+ * `options` (object, mandatory) - options for the reversion
  * `options.ignoreLock` (bool, optional) - if true will not lock the repo when applying migrations.
 Use with caution.
- * `options.repoOptions` (object, optional) - options that are passed to migrations, that use them to construct the datastore. (options are the same as for IPFSRepo).
+ * `options.repoOptions` (object, mandatory) - options that are passed to migrations, that use them to construct the datastore. (options are the same as for IPFSRepo).
  * `options.onProgress` (function, optional) - callback that is called after finishing execution of each migration to report progress.
  * `options.isDryRun` (bool, optional) - flag that indicates if it is a dry run that should give the same output as running a migration but without making any actual changes.